Bernoullicity of lopsided principal algebraic actions: Bernoullicity

-In this section we prove Theorem~\ref{T-injective}.
+Now we consider the general situation, where we have to handle the complications caused by the different entries of $f$ and different signs of the coefficients of the entries of $f$.
 We start with the following lemma, which will allow us to reduce the study of $\Gamma \curvearrowright X_f$ for row or column lopsided $f$ to another matrix of better shape.

 \begin{lemma} Let $f\in M_n(\Zb\Gamma)$ be invertible in $M_n(\ell^1_\Rb(\Gamma))$ and let $u\in M_n(\Zb\Gamma)$ be invertible in $M_n(\Zb\Gamma)$.
 Let $S$ be a nonempty finite subset of $\Zb^n$ and put $Y=S^\Gamma$.
 Then there is a $\Gamma$-equivariant isomorphism $\overline{\Phi}: X_f\rightarrow X_{fu^{-1}}$ of compact abelian groups such that the diagram